VCTLabs/vct-edgerouter-bsp-platform/README.rst

   $ cd poky
   $ source ./oe-init-build-env build-dir  # you choose name of build-dir
-  $ ${EDITOR} conf/local.conf             # set MACHINE to beaglebone
+  $ ${EDITOR} conf/local.conf             # set MACHINE to edgerouter
   $ bitbake core-image-minimal

 You can use any directory (build-dir above) to host your build.
-The above commands will build an image for beaglebone using the core yocto BSP machine config and the default yocto-linux kernel.
-You can replace the default BSP config with either meta-ti or the meta-beagleboard BSP.
-This will provide a more Beagle-centric set of defaults for kernel and bootloader, as well as a bigger selection of kernels and TI support tools.
+The above commands will build an image for edgerouter lite using the core yocto BSP machine config and the default yocto-linux kernel.
+You can replace the default BSP config with the meta-small-arm-extra BSP.
+This will provide a more edge-centric set of defaults for the kernel, as well as a bigger selection of kernels and support tools.

 The main source code is checked out in the bsp dir above, and the build dir will default to poky/build-dir unless you choose a different path above.